guptacharchit454/Lawyer-Connect-/README.md

 ### Database Setup

-1. Go to your Supabase project dashboard
+1. Go to your Database project dashboard
 2. Navigate to SQL Editor
 3. Copy the migration SQL from the migration that was applied during development
 4. Execute the SQL to create all tables and policies